 Get this playlist

 You can clone this quiz example to your account to see and change it yourself.
-To do that, navigate to “Playlists” page on our web portal, click on the “From template” button and find the “Touch” tab.
+To do that, navigate to the “Playlists” page on our web portal, click on the “From template” button, and find the “Touch” tab.
 Click on the “Touch Quiz” playlist to clone it to your account.

-As in this example we want the playlist to reset back to the landing slide after some time of inactivity.
-A common use-case is to include a web form for users to fill out, but if the user is slow filling out the form, how do we prevent the playlist from resetting back to initial state while user is halfway through filling the form (or interacting with a website)?
+As in this example, we want the playlist to reset back to the landing slide after some time of inactivity.
+A common use case is to include a web form for users to fill out, but if the user is slow filling out the form, how do we prevent the playlist from resetting back to the initial state while the user is halfway through filling the form (or interacting with a website)?

-There is a setting called “interaction delay” for playlists, you can find it in the playlist settings dialog (where you’d rename the playlist) under “advanced” section.
-Interaction delay effectively delays the next slide from being played each time user touches / clicks on the screen.
+There is a setting called “interaction delay” for playlists, you can find it in the playlist settings dialog (where you’d rename the playlist) under the “advanced” section.
+Interaction delay effectively delays the next slide from being played each time the user touches/clicks on the screen.

 NB!
 This feature is NOT supported on web preview and Android (including FireTV) players.

-Suppose you had a slide with 60 seconds duration – after 60 seconds of inactivity it would reset back to the first slide.
-Suppose we set interaction delay of the slide to 20 seconds.
-Now if the user touches/types/clicks on the screen while the slide has less than 20 seconds of play time left, the play time would be set back to 20 seconds on every interaction (and it would start ticking down from 20 seconds again).
-If user interacts with the slide while it has more than 20 seconds of play time left, the setting has no effect.
+Suppose you had a slide with 60 seconds duration – after 60 seconds of inactivity, it would reset back to the first slide.
+Suppose we set the interaction delay of the slide to 20 seconds.
+Now if the user touches/types/clicks on the screen while the slide has less than 20 seconds of playtime left, the playtime would be set back to 20 seconds on every interaction (and it would start ticking down from 20 seconds again).
+If the user interacts with the slide while it has more than 20 seconds of playtime left, the setting has no effect.
 A good value for interaction delay really depends on how frequently you expect the users to touch the screen.